 During our research for the phases framework, we stumbled across the following breakdown of the inquiry process for learning on 21stcenturyhsie.weebly.com (who offer the references that appear below the graphic).
 Most helpfully, it offers 20 questions that can guide student research at any stage, including:

 What do I want to know about this topic?
 How do I know I know it?
 What kinds of resources might help?
 How do I know the info is valid?
 Does my research raise new questions?
 And, in a nod to digital and social media, How do I use media to express my message?

-These stages have some overlap with a self-directed learning framework we’ve been developing that we will release soon.
-In the meantime, you may find the following graphic–and the embedded stages and questions–helpful in your planning, or to distribute to students as they make sense of what could be a new (for them) approach to learning.
+These stages have some overlap with self-directed learning.
+Hopefully you’ll find the following graphic–and the embedded stages and questions–helpful in your planning, or to distribute to students as they make sense of what could be a new (for them) approach to learning.

 Cross, M. (1996).
 Teaching Primary Science: empowering children for their world.
 Melbourne: Longman Australia.